-“It is a privilege be at The Catholic University of America, and particularly in The Busch School of Business.
+““It is a privilege to be at The Catholic University of America, and particularly at The Busch School of Business.
 I grew up in a family of Catholic entrepreneurs, so the connection between faith and business has always been an important part of my life.
 My education and research in Classics and Theology have given me a passion for seeing the dignity of the human person at the core of this connection.
-After acquiring the necessary skills at Stanford in business, I look forward to using them to serve the Church.
+At Stanford, I learned practical business skills, with an emphasis on strategies for effective communication.
 I could not ask for a better group of colleagues with which to continue exploring business and faith.
-I am enormously blessed by this opportunity to be a scholar-practitioner and the path that God has used to bring me here.”
+I am enormously blessed by this opportunity to be a scholar-practitioner and faculty member, and the path that God has used to bring me here.”